giladivry/chattyBird/README.md

-A messaging microservice sample
+An example service using fastapi and chatgpt

 ## build and run

  - build the image

-  $ sudo docker build -t sample_ms .
+  $ sudo docker build -t chattybird .

  - run the container

-  $ sudo docker run -p 8000:8000 sample_ms
+  $ sudo docker run -p 8000:8000 chattybird

  - send a message